ehamberg/blog/posts/2012-09-23-bio-plausible-vs-bio-inspired.md

 high-level concepts.
 One factor they explicitly mention is left out cell--cell interaction.

-CLONALG is thus clearly a bio-inspired algorithm.
+CLONALG is thus clearly a bio-*inspired* algorithm.
 The questions it then: Would the algorithm perform better if more effort were put into making it more bio-plausible?
 The authors does not explicitly discuss this, but I believe the answer is no. When implementing an algorithm such as CLONALG for a specific